Small eigenvalues of hyperbolic surfaces with many cusps: Introduction

 \subsection{A word on the proof}

 The starting point for our method is a basic geometric observation.
-We show, by a simple area argument, there are positive constants $C_{1},C_{2}$ and $C_{3}$ that any surface of signature $\left(g,n\right)$ with $g<C_{1}n$ necessarily contains at least $C_{2}n$ disjoint embedded pairs of pants with at least one cusp whose total boundary length is bounded above by $C_{3}$.
+We show, by a simple area argument, that given $C_{1}>0,$ there exist $C_{2}$ and $C_{3}$ such that any surface of signature $\left(g,n\right)$ with $g<C_{1}n$ necessarily contains at least $C_{2}n$ disjoint embedded pairs of pants with at least one cusp whose total boundary length is bounded above by $C_{3}$.

-Now if the constant $C_{3}$ constant were sufficiently small to ensure that every such pair of pants as above had a Dirichlet eigenvalue below $\frac{1}{4}$, then we would be done by a min-max argument.
+Now if the constant $C_{3}$ were sufficiently small to ensure that every such pair of pants as above had a Dirichlet eigenvalue below $\frac{1}{4}$, then Theorem \ref{thm:main-thm} would follow from a min-max argument.
 However this cannot be the case, which we explain in Remark \ref{rem:dirichlet}.
-Instead, we exploit the fact that any pair of pants $P$ with at least one cusp has critical exponent $\delta\left(P\right)>\frac{1}{2}$ and, given a uniform upper bound on the length of the boundaries of the $P$, one has $\delta\left(P\right)>\frac{1}{2}+\kappa$ for some uniform $\kappa>0$.
+Instead, we exploit the fact that any pair of pants $P$ with at least one cusp has critical exponent $\delta\left(P\right)>\frac{1}{2}$ and, given a uniform upper bound on the length of the boundaries of the $P$, one has $\delta\left(P\right)>\frac{1}{2}+\kappa$ for some $\kappa>0$ uniform over all of the pants.
+Our goal is then to establish an effective geodesic counting result for these pants and apply an argument using Selberg's trace formula (Section \ref{subsec:Selberg's-trace-formula}) to conclude.